 Over my couple days in the city, if I had had a drink for every pregnant woman I saw, I would have been constantly hammered.
 Young people are moving away from pricey Berlin and transplanting to Leipzig.
 Creatives are especially making their way to Leipzig, a city with a rich history in textiles, music, and creativity of every sort.

 I was based in the beautiful Hotel Fregehaus during my stay which was situated smack dab in the middle of the city center.
 It was the perfect place to explore from and to come back and relax in.
 The courtyard felt like it was straight out of a storybook.
 Rooms start around 75 Euro here and even have options for families with 2 bedrooms starting at 130 Euro a night.

 Ways to Explore Leipzig:

 Wandering by foot

 This will always be my favorite way to explore a new city.
 Leipzig was the perfect place to do this.
-As you wander the alley ways and walking streets of the city, you’ll be privy to the sounds of the city.
-As a city with a strong connection to the likes of Bach, Mendelssohn and Wagner, and with one of the most renowned music schools in the country, perhaps Europe, Leipzig draws in musicians from around the world.
+As you wander the alleyways and walking streets of the city, you’ll be privy to the sounds of the city.
+As a city with a strong connection to the likes of Bach, Mendelssohn and Wagner, and with one of the most renowned music schools in the country, and perhaps Europe, Leipzig draws in musicians from around the world.

 Street performers are everywhere, and they are not your average street performers.
 Donning percussion and brass instruments, you’ll hear the works of classical composers being played by students dressed in button up shirts and skirts with stockings from the Modern Music School of Leipzig, instead of the typical scruffy hippie crooning John Mayer with a guitar.
 The music bounces off the buildings in such a way that it really transports you to a different era.